getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

     You can think of this method as a place to do some pre-processing before deserializing an actual payload value.

-3. To deserialize pointer values, Getty requires an allocator.

 4. This is a convenience function that lets you to easily free values that were deserialized by Getty.